tytydraco/yessleep/out/John_Was_Here.md

 “What the fuck man,” Mike whimpers.
 “I did not sign up for witchcraft.”

 John smiles and slams his hand against the tree.
+The sap turns thick and red.
+The sight of it dripping down the bark makes my stomach turn.

 “He signs his spirit over to the lake.
 That way there is nothing left for Satan to take.
 He gives his body to the leaves.
 That way there’s nothing for the demons to eat.
 He gives his blood to the trees…”